Master of Science in Nursing (MSN) Program

 Advanced practice nursing education requires additional core skills and knowledge to further support the role of clinician.
 Expert clinicians conduct comprehensive health assessments and physical examinations, using increasingly sophisticated communication and observational skills.
 They apply knowledge of system-focused, physiologic and pathologic mechanisms of disease as a basis for physical examination, diagnostic reasoning, decision making, and are accountable for the services they provide.
 Knowledge of advanced pharmacology, including pharmacotherapeutics and pharmacokinetics of broad categories of pharmacologic agents, is essential to the clinician's selection of appropriate disease management and treatment modalities.
 Finally, advanced practice nursing students must have the opportunity to master knowledge of health care problems and to apply knowledge and skills in extensive clinical practice.

-The graduate nursing program at Misericordia University is designed to assist graduates to:
+The MSN program at Misericordia University is designed to assist graduates to: